FrankJaco/homeassistant-wwino-addon/wonderful_wino/DOCS.md

 _Now with the 4 Helpers created, we can create our automation._

 The purpose of the automation is for the ToDo list functionality in where the user can “complete / consume” a wine via the ToDo list.
 The automation will trap that event, provide the user the option of rating the consumed wine, then send the data to the back end to decrement inventory and rate the wine.

+**Create a new empty Automation, then click the 3-dots menu and select "Edit in yaml".
+Copy/Paste the automation in the codebox below and save the automation.**

 ```